MDobak/go-xerrors/README.md

 }
 ```

-Note that wrapping multiple errors with `xerrors.Newf` is possible only in Go 1.20 and later.
+> Wrapping multiple errors with `xerrors.Newf` is possible only in Go 1.20 and later.

 ### Creating Error Chains Without Stack Traces

-For situations where you don't need a stack trace (such as creating sentinel errors), use `xerrors.Join` and `xerrors.Joinf`:
+When you don’t need a stack trace (for example, when creating sentinel errors), use `xerrors.Join` and `xerrors.Joinf`:

 ```go
 err := xerrors.Join("operation failed", otherErr)